 Notes on Final Energy Balance 2017

-- Overall primary energy use increased by 0.5% in 2017 while the economy grew by 7.2% as measured by gross domestic product (GDP) and 1.4% as measured by modified gross national income (GNI*).
+- Overall primary energy use increased by 0.5% in 2017.
+The economy grew by 7.2% as measured by GDP and 1.4% as measured by modified GNI*.

 - CO2 emissions from energy use fell by 2.1% in 2017 compared with 2016.
-This was due to reductions in coal and peat use, mainly in electricity generation, along with increased contribution from renewable energy source, which in total grew by 19% in 2017.
+This was due to reductions in coal and peat use, mainly in electricity generation.
+It was also due to increased contribution from renewable energy source, which in total grew by 19% in 2017.